Jesperholm98/GenFamClust/GenFamClust/README.txt

 6) Run GFC.
 You can now run the rest of the program by first moving to the /GenFamClust folder where main.py is located and then running:
 'python3 main.py 1 2'.
 (1 2 placeholder)
+(this will at this point just run the SyS module for testing purposes)